mitre/menelaus/README.rst

 Background
 ==========

-Concept drift is an established phenomenon in machine learning (ML) and predictive analytics in which the performance of a model changes over time.
+Concept drift's an established phenomenon in machine learning (ML) and predictive analytics in which the performance of a model changes over time.
 There is very little published work on effectively integrating drift detection in the clinical space.
 However, standards of care,